TheFaberLab/functional_t-test/README.md

 Tests the null hypothesis that two groups of functions do not differ.

 # Overview
 Two groups of functions, consisting of n1 and n2 functions can be compared using the permutation based functional t-test.
-A detailed description of the functional t-test is available at <br>
+A detailed description of the functional t-test is available at <br><br>
 Ramsay, J.O., Hooker, G., Spencer, G., 2009.
 Functional Data Analysis with R and MATLAB, first ed.
-Springer, Dordrecht, Heidelberg, London, New York. and <br>
+Springer, Dordrecht, Heidelberg, London, New York <br>
+and <br> <br>
 Lambers et al Neuroimage.
 2020 Mar;208:116446. doi: 10.1016/j.neuroimage.2019.116446.
 https://www.sciencedirect.com/science/article/pii/S1053811919310377?via%3Dihub